How to Prepare for an In-Home Newborn Session

 Do not stress about your home being perfect.
 You only need to focus on the rooms that we will be using.
 Those rooms do not have to be spotless, but ideally you should put away the clutter so we have clean backgrounds for the images.
 Don’t worry, if I see something that needs to be moved or put away, I will do so for you.

-This is especially true in the winter months.
-Set to 75-80 degrees if possible.
+Newborns are coziest and sleepiest when they are warm.
+You want to make sure your home is a comfortable temperature for your session.
+I suggest that the home he 75-80 degrees.
+Here in Florida, families tend to blast the AC in Spring and Summer.
+You will want to turn off the AC and allow the house to warm up for our session.
 This is especially true if you want to dress your baby in those cute sleeveless outfits.
 We will change the baby’s outfits often throughout the session, so it is necessary to keep the baby comfortable.
 The heat will also encourage sleepiness so we can capture those sweet sleeping images of the baby.
 I know that this can be tough for new moms, but it is important to keep the baby cozy.

 HYPE UP THE FAMILY